Will a Gallery Show Your Art?

 * You live in the same locality, region, or part of the country or world where most of the artists who show at the gallery live.

 * You regularly and consistently produce new work in respectable numbers, typically in the range of at least 3-5 pieces per month and up.
+Productivity is a stron indication of how serious you are about being an artist.

 * You produce enough new or recent work to provide every gallery that shows or represents you with exactly the art they want.
 And you still have enough new or recent art that hasn't been shown to provide the gallery you'd like to show at with everything that they want too.